george-hawkins/black-hole/README.md

 Conclusions
 -----------

 Thank you very much if you've read this far.
-I hope you found some of the above useful.
+I hope you found some of the above useful (if you did then maybe star the repo to feed my vanity).
 If you've got any suggestions or corrections then create an [issue](https://github.com/george-hawkins/black-hole/issues).
 I'd love to hear from you but I apologize in advance if you don't hear back from me - I've got very little free time at the moment.

 I'm really sorry but if you've got questions about any aspect of this then please ask them on the [Blender StackExchange](https://blender.stackexchange.com/) or on [Blender Artists](https://blenderartists.org/) as I'm simply not in a position, time-wise, to help you out.
 And I am just a Blender beginner too.